Pityubak/XmlGrinder/README.md

  #### Serializing nested class and list

- To serialize more complex object the empty constuctor always is required.
+ To serialize more complex object the empty constructor always is required.

  ```java
  @Xml